Ethics, policies and best practices

 If content is removed, it must be clearly communicated with the audience, typically in the form of an editor’s note, as to remain transparent.

-The Daily should not generally ever publish information about private individuals without significant news value or service to the public.
+The Minnesota Daily generally does not publish information about private individuals’ person lives without significant news value or service to the public.
 Editorial staff should make judgments about including information about a private person’s life based on the real news value of the situation and ethical principles.
 However, it should be considered that people who freely choose to become celebrities or public servants should expect a greater level of scrutiny of their life than a private person.

 Editorial staff should not badger a person who has made it clear that they do not want to be used for news gathering.
 More persistent action can be taken with those who are involved in criminal activity or in court.
 Publishing intimate details of a person’s life, such as their health or sexual activities, should be done with extreme care and only if the facts are important for the completeness of a story and reflect in a significant way upon the person’s public life.